 The population of the NT is a little over 200,000.
 Outside Darwin and the satellite city of Palmerston, most of the NT is considered remote or very remote, with many people living on cattle stations, in mining towns or in Aboriginal communities.
 Small centres, such as Alice Springs, provide services to surrounding communities.

-About a quarter of NT residents are Aboriginal people who live in Darwin and regional centres, or in the hundreds of small Aboriginal communities and homelands.
+About 1 in 4 NT residents are Aboriginal people who live in Darwin and regional centres, or in the hundreds of small Aboriginal communities and homelands.
 On average, the health of Aboriginal people is worse than that of non-Aboriginal NT residents, with much higher rates of diabetes, kidney disease, sexually transmitted diseases, and drug and alcohol abuse.